durandtibo/minrecord/docs/docs/quickstart.md

 record object.
 `minrecord` provides the `Record` class, which is a generic implementation of a record.
 Each `Record` object has a name and tracks the last values.
-By default, the `Record` objects only track the last 10 values, but it is possible to control this number by setting the `max_size` argument.

-To reduce memory consumption, only the last values are store

 ```pycon